How Will I Know If I’m In Labor?

-- Before the signs of early labor begins, your body is getting ready.
-There are a lot of hormonal changes going on inside your body.
-You start making less progesterone, the hormone that is essential in cultivation and development of your pregnancy and the nurturing and growth of your “womb mate”.
+- Before the signs of early labor begins there are a lot of hormonal changes going on inside your body.
+You start making less progesterone and more prostaglandins.
+The prostaglandins helps your cervix soften and get ready to dilate.
 This is a sign your pregnancy is coming to its grand finale and labor will be starting soon!

-- Your body starts making more prostaglandins that help to ripen and soften your cervix.
-This hormone also makes your uterus a little more sensitive.
+- Prostaglandins hormone also makes your uterus a little more sensitive.
 Your uterus reacts by having contractions.
-You may have been having Braxton Hicks contractions.
-Some people feel them and others do not.
 This time those small contractions start to feel like menstrual cramps that come and go, or pressure low in the pelvis, or maybe even some low back pain.
-These are signs of early labor.
+These are signs of early labor or pre-labor.

 - If this is your first baby, you may lose your mucous plug, which is also known as “Bloody Show”.
 If you see something that looks a bit alien-like in your undies, that’s probably your mucous plug!
 It looks like stringy, brownish bloody, or pinkish boogers.
 Yep!
 It’s a bit YUCKY!
 If this isn’t your first baby, this is a sign that labor is beginning.

 - In early labor you begin to have contractions that come regularly.
-In other words you can begin to predict when the next one will be coming.
-Just keep track of the first 4-5 to see how far apart they are.
+Contractions become longer, stronger, and closer together.
+That’s how you know this is labor!I Just keep track of the first 4-5 to see how far apart they are.

 - Your early labor contractions will also begin to last longer, and longer, and they will start to come more frequently as early labor progresses.